Refiner: Data Refining against Gradient Leakage Attacks in Federated Learning

 \subsection{Gradient Leakage Defense}

-While cryptographic methods have emerged as potential solutions in defending GLAs, the substantial overhead limits their applicability~\cite{gla,soteria2,gga}.
-Similar to \cite{gla,soteria2,gga}, this paper does not discuss cryptographic methods, but instead mainly investigates alternative perturbation-based methods~\cite{gla,bayes_attack_for_gla,dp_gla}.
-One such perturbation-based method~\cite{gla,bayes_attack_for_gla,dp_gla} is differential privacy (DP), which involves adding random noises to ground-truth gradients to generate perturbed gradients.
-Moreover, some work~\cite{soteria,soteria2} explored gradient pruning or gradient quantization (GQ) to obfuscate the server.
-Soteria, proposed by~\citet{soteria}, employs a theoretically-derived metric to evaluate the privacy information contained in each gradient element and selectively prunes gradients in fully-connected layers.
-However, \citet{bayes_attack_for_gla,soteria2} discovered that Soteria could be compromised by muting gradients in fully-connected layers during the reconstruction process (Equation~\ref{reconstruction_process}).
-To address this vulnerability, they developed a gradient mixing mechanism to solve the problem.
+While cryptographic methods have emerged as potential solutions in defending GLAs, the substantial overhead restricts their applicability~\cite{gla,soteria2,gga} and motivates more lightweight perturbation-based defenses.
+One such perturbation-based method~\cite{gla,bayes_attack_for_gla,dp_gla} is differential privacy (DP), which adds random noises to ground-truth gradients to generate perturbed gradients.
+Moreover, some works~\cite{gla,grad_obfuscation} explored gradient pruning~\cite{grad_pruning} or gradient quantization (GQ)~\cite{fed_quant} to obfuscate the server.
+Soteria~\cite{soteria} employs a theoretically-derived metric to evaluate the privacy information contained in each gradient element and selectively prunes gradients in fully-connected layers.
+However, \citet{bayes_attack_for_gla,soteria2} identified that Soteria could be compromised by muting gradients in fully-connected layers during the reconstruction process (Equation~\ref{reconstruction_process}).
+In response, they introduced a gradient mixing mechanism to solve the problem.